hasanmoudud/geocompr/main.md

 For this reason, this chapter is based around a policy scenario that asks: how to increase walking and cycling in the city of Bristol?
 Both policies aim to prevent traffic jams, reduce carbon emissions, and promote a healthier life style, all of which makes the city greener and thus more attractive and enjoyable to live in.

+The next chapter \@ref(location) demonstrates another application of Geocomputation: prioritising the location of new bike shops.
+There is a link between the chapters because bike shops may benefit from new cycling infrastructure, demonstrating an important feature of transport systems: they are closely linked to broader social, economic and land-use patterns.
+This section ties-together the various strands that explored some geographic features of Bristol's transport system, covered in sections \@ref(transport-zones) to \@ref(route-networks).

 <!-- Idea: make it about reducing CO2 emissions instead.
 Thoughts? + Multi-model - more complex -->